tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 MNIST dataset.

-In this tutorial, we will use transfer learning to predict user-defined classes from webcam data.
+In this tutorial, we will use transfer learning to predict user-defined classes from webcam data (poses, objects, facial expressions, etc).
 We'll take that classifier and use it to play Pacman in the browser, assigning each of 4 user-defined classes to "up", "down", "left", and "right".

 ## About the game

-We hightly recommend playing the game before reading this tutorial.

 There are three phases of the game.

-1. Data collection.
-In this phase, the user will associate frames from the webcam with each of the 4 classes, up, down, left, and right.
+1. **Data collection:** the user will associate frames from the webcam with each of the 4 classes, up, down, left, and right.
-2. Training.
-In this phase, we'll train a model given this data.
+2. **Training:** train a neural network to predict the class from the input images.
-3. Inference / Playing.
-In this phase, we'll use the model we just trained to make predictions from the webcam data for up, down, left, right and feed those into the pacman game!
+3. **Inference / Playing:** use the model we trained to make predictions from the webcam data for up, down, left, right and feed those into the pacman game!